pmean/build-website/text/05/CriticalThinking.md

 is it possible that the disease itself is less virulent in certain people, possibly in ways that are difficult to measure directly.
-Perhaps these people with the less virulent disease know something that the doctors don\'t and it manifests itself as a more positive attitude.
+Perhaps these people with the less virulent disease know something that the doctors don't and it manifests itself as a more positive attitude.
 So maybe it is prognosis of the disease itself that causes the differing attitudes and outlooks rather than the attitudes and outlooks affecting the prognosis of the disease.